Who I Am

-My dad had an old Volkswagen van that I learned to drive on.
+My dad had an old Volkswagen van (pictured on left) that I learned to drive on.
 (Mom would have had a fit if she knew.
-It was a 1973 non-camper style Volkwagen van, red with a white top.
+It was a 1973 non-camper style Volkwagen microvan, red with a white top.
 I guess they’re kind of a rare find and really expensive to buy now.
 I didn’t even get my license until I was 22 years old!

 As I got older, and started driving, I realized that if I got stuck somewhere, I was in trouble.
 I had no idea what to do when the car ran out of gas or something broke.
 It was a hard learning curve.
 There were no cellphones back then, just pay phones or go knock on the person’s door of the house you broke down in front of to use the phone.

 I was a part of a Car Club at one point.
 It was a good place to do a tune up and an oil change, as all the disposal cans and things like a car jack, that were right there to use.
 There was usually another member of the club was there at times, to help if I got stuck.
 If not, there was a phone on the wall with numbers next to it, so I could call for help.